Dronehub/interceptor/README.md

 Note that many of the aforementioned commands check first to see it foo is intercepted.
 You can pass --force to skip that check.

+If you mean to pass --force as an argument, and not as a switch, interceptor will treat only the first --force found as a switch and remove it from further command processing.
+Rethink your naming of commands in that case.